tomalaforge/angular-challenges/docs/src/content/docs/guides/getting-started.md

 If you never used a GitHub codespace before, I would recommend you try this short interactive [GitHub Skills Tutorial](https://github.com/skills/code-with-codespaces).

 When you navigate to the codespace, there will be a prompt to install the recommended `VS Code` plugins.
-If you plan on creating a challenge, you can use `Nx plugin` to generate the starter code.
+If you plan on creating a challenge, you can use the `Nx plugin` to generate the starter code.
 Either way, the codespace will install the dependencies, and you can create a new branch, tackle any challenge, and create a pull request.

+When you push to a branch, you do have to provide a GitHub token.

 Once you are finished, remember to pause or delete your codespace.
 If you don't, GitHub will automatically pause an idle codespace after 30 minutes.
 You do have a generous amount of free codespace time per month, but it is still important not to waste your allotment.

+In the GitHub codespace, copy and paste will be blocked unitl you give permission.

+The GitHub codespace uses port forwarding to serve the projects.
+Click the prompt after running `npx serve` to navigate to `localhost:4200`.

 ## Install all dependencies